fpgadeveloper/fpga-drive-aximm-pcie/docs/source/petalinux.md

 driver.
 The correct behavior should be that the enumeration is skipped and boot continues when the down link is detected.

-It is worth noting that our ZCU102 Dual design does NOT fail to boot under these conditions, suggesting that the XDMA driver IS designed to properly handle the "PCIe Link is DOWN" case.
+It is worth noting that our ZCU106 Dual design does NOT fail to boot under these conditions, suggesting that the XDMA driver IS designed to properly handle the "PCIe Link is DOWN" case.
 We are still looking for a solution to this issue.

+[FPGA Drive FMC Gen4]: https://www.fpgadrive.com/docs/fpga-drive-fmc-gen4/overview/